 Unlike many other human-machine hybrids analyzed in STS and disability studies (Haraway, 1991; Star 1991; Kafer 2013; Hamraie and Fritsch 2019), the use of synthetic voice by non-speaking individuals has been largely underrepresented.
 Several recent works have shed some light on practicalities of using AAC in the classroom setting (Hillary, 2019), the socio-technical networks supporting the life and work of the scientist Stephen Hawking (Mialet, 2012), as well issues of accommodating the tone of voice in the design of communication devices (Pullin, 2013).
 However, a nuanced analysis of both enabling and constraining aspects of various speech-generating tools, such as specialized apps for laptops, tablets, and smartphones, as well as dedicated Text-To-Speech (TTS) devices, has not yet been fulfilled.

 Against this background, the book by Meryl Alper (2017) is a rare and precious exception, since it is the first and only qualitative research into the worlds of families whose children use a computer or a smartphone and a communication app (Proloquo2Go) to interact with others.
-Most parents studied by Meryl were middle-class Californians, with college-degree education, making more than $100,000.
+The parents studied by Alper belonged to different socio-economic groups, with a household income varying from less than $25,000 to more than $100,000.
 Almost half of the families were non-white, including Latino/a/x (3), mixed-race (3), Asian (2), and Black (1) families.
 What this blog post explores is some ways of enacting an identity (e.g. a Latina girl)—either through speech synthesized by a TTS program or via pre-recorded sequences of one’s “voice donor.”

 giving voice = giving identity?

 The book Giving Voice: Mobile Communication, Disability, and Inequality is a precious contribution to the growing field located at the intersection of STS and disability studies (see also Laura Mauldin, Mara Mills).
 The work by Meryl Alper is even more unique since it describes the population of people often ignored in the STS literature, i.e. people who speak through a TTS program, rather than oral speech (“augmented speakers”).
 Through qualitative interviews with parents, observations of at-home training with two speech-language pathologists, conversations with children’s school reps, Alper maps out a rather complex picture of how families’ use of speech-generating software is incorporated into their larger lives.
-Focusing on one particular program, Proloquo2Go for the iPad, produced by the Dutch company AssistiveWare, Alper documents the “social lives” of these technologies and explores issues of access, especially among less privileged families.
-The book does a great job describing the various concerns of parents of children with speech disabilities: from how to make a child and their friends distinguish between an iPad for communication and an iPad for fun; to issues of access, especially among less privileged families.
-As Alper describes, the procurement of an iPad or Proloquo2go could happen through direct purchase, charitable donations, temporary loans, or school provision, but is oftentimes a matter of negotiation and contestation, especially among the less economically privileged families (the current price of Proloquo2Go is $249.99, the price for an iPad varies from $300 to $1,000).
+Focusing on one particular program, Proloquo2Go for the iPad, produced by the Dutch company AssistiveWare, Alper documents the “social lives” of these technologies: what the iPad means for more and less privileged parents, and how parents, as well as dominant media discourses, impact the understanding and use of iPads by children.
+Alper draws readers’ attention to the fact that the process of “giving the voice to the voiceless” is subject to socio-economic inequalities, and less privileged families have to rely on school provision, charitable donations, and temporary loans to procure an iPad (the current price of Proloquo2Go is $249.99, the price for an iPad varies from $300 to $1,000).

-In what follows, I want to discuss some examples from Chapter 2 that clarify some relations between voice and identity.
+In what follows, I want to focus on Chapter 2 of “Giving Voice” which gives interesting insights into relations between voice and identity.
 Many characteristics of a synthetic voice, such as age, gender, ethnic and expressive characteristics, are defined by the ACC developers—tech companies who inscribe their vision of the world (Akrich 1994) in the speech-generating program.
 Proloquo2Go, for example, suggests a range of 24 voices that speak “US English” (as of June 2016), of which 16 are male voices and 9 female ones.
 Alper argues that, in the program, male voices are endowed with more expressive choices in terms of the level of intimacy and affect, such as “Up Close,” “From Afar,” “Sad,” and “Happy,” while female ones lack such expressive possibilities and are all named simply “Female Adult.”

 Analysis of gender in the affordances of Proloquo2Go detects dissimilar opportunities available for male and female voices.
 Expressive features offered to adult male voices (like the voice of a hip-hop male adult, “Saul”; or a cartoonish voice of Star Wars’ Yoda, “Little Creature”) are much more well-thought and personalized than female voices which lack individuality.
 Imagine how gratifying for female users it would be if they could pick a voice that sounds like Emma Fitzgerald, or Rihanna, or any other of their favorite artists.